bokesan/m3f/README.md

 ## Install / Build

 The installation consists of a single executable, `m3f`.
-Download the version for your OS from releases, and unzip it in a folder that's in your path.
+Download the version for your OS from releases and unzip it in a folder in your path.

 Building from source requires a Common Lisp implementation. `m3f` is tested with and known to work with [SBCL](https://www.sbcl.org/) and